 Update (2022): It seems that I'm not the only one with this kind of review.
 It is also interesting to see a similar pattern in the refund handling of his course.
 While the person on Reddit was able to get a refund (after getting a first “no”), I wasn't able to get a refund within 30-days.
 Make sure to also see the comments of this article for feedback and reviews from other course students.

-First of the online course REST with Spring: Master Class is structured into three courses: Starter Class, Intermediate Class, and Master Class.
-They are built on each other so you should start with the first one to get in contact with his use case during the whole course.
+First off, the online course REST with Spring: Master Class is structured into three courses: Starter Class, Intermediate Class, and Master Class.
+They are built on each other, so you should start with the first one to get in contact with his use case during the whole course.
 The domain model is about roles and rights (in the style of Spring Security's roles and rights) and is used during most of the videos.

 I got my first “heart-attack” within one of the first videos where he generates a new project with Spring Boot Version 1.2.5 at start.spring.io, which was released in the mid of the year 2015.
 In the beginning, he explains a lot about the application configuration and startup with Spring and its rather “old” XML configuration style.
 You learn how to use the

 web.xml to configure your web application and deploy it within Eclipse.